 Steps to connect to SSH server via SOCKS or HTTPS proxy:

-- Set up a SOCKS or HTTPS proxy if you don't already have one.
+- Set up a SOCKS or HTTPS proxy server if you don't already have one.

 Related: How to create an SSH SOCKS proxy

-Related: How to create SOCKS proxy on Windows - Check if the SOCKS or HTTPS proxy is reachable from the SSH client's host (optional).
+Related: How to create SOCKS proxy on Windows - Install nc (netcat) if it is not already installed.

 $ nc -zv 127.0.0.1 2222 Connection to 127.0.0.1 2222 port [tcp/*] succeeded!